erkyrath/inform6lib/readme.txt

 The 6/11z branch is not under active development.
 It contains only the handful of features that I implemented for _The Dreamhold_ in 2006.
 (Dreamhold used the 6/10 library; I have ported the features forward to 6/11.)
+(Except for the USE_PARTINVENT feature.
+In 6/11, that can be better handled by writing an invent property which checks c_style.)

 6/11z does not fix any of the outstanding 6/11 bugs, nor will it.
 For bug fixes and future updates, see David Griffith's 6/12 repository (in progress).

-The Inform 6 Library is licensed under either
-1) The traditional Inform license as described by the DM4, or
-2) The Artistic License 2.0 (see ARTISTIC).